Jackson Hole Traveler - Visitor Guide

 TIP YOUR SERVER

 Whether you’re leaving a gratuity for a bartender or a barista, host or housekeeping, wait staff or whitewater guide, please remember that the people who are taking care of you are dedicated to making sure you enjoy your experience, your meal, your cup of java.
 Yes, it’s their job to serve, but not tipping or tipping less than 15% (20% is ideal) is what can cause ill will or ire toward tourists; a catch-22 situation as the majority of our locals by default depend on tourism to make a living and to try and reside here.
-If you think the cost of your lodging and meals are pricey, check out what landlords are asking for rent.
+If you think the cost of your lodging and meals are pricey in Jackson, check out what landlords are asking for rent.
 So make somebody’s day by tipping them.

 KNOW THE NAME OF THOSE MIGHTY MOUNTAINS